FallenTaters/streepjes/README.md

 ### Build

+NOTE: building without CGO is currently not supported.

 run `make build` or `make run` to build/run. this will rebuild the frontend first using WASM.

 Example: Build for Raspberry Pi